Knockoffs-SPR: Clean Sample Selection in Learning with Noisy Labels: Related Work

 \subsection{Knockoffs}

 Knockoffs was first proposed in \cite{barber2015controlling} as a data-adaptive method to control FDR of variable selection in the sparse regression problem.
 This method was then extended to high-dimension regression \cite{barber2019knockoff, candes2018panning}, multi-task regression \cite{dai2016knockoff}, outlier detection \cite{xu2016false} and structural sparsity \cite{cao2021control}.
 The core of Knockoffs is to construct a fake copy of $\bm{X}$ as negative controls of original features, in order to select true positive features with FDR control.
-Our Knockoffs-SPR is inspired by but different from the classical knockoffs in the following aspects: \textbf{i)} the Knockoff is to control the FDR, \emph{i.e.}, the expected rate of the type-I error while our goal is to control the expected rate of the type-II error, \emph{a.k.a}, FSR, in the noisy data scenario; \textbf{ii)} instead of constructing copy for $\bm{X}$, we construct the copy $\tilde{\bm{Y}}$ via permutation.
+Our Knockoffs-SPR is inspired by but different from the classical knockoffs in the following aspects: \textbf{i)} Model Assumption: The original knockoffs method investigates the model of $\bm{y}=\bm{x}^{\top}\bm{\beta}+\bm{\varepsilon}$, while Knockoffs-SPR study the model $\bm{y}=\bm{x}^{\top}\bm{\beta}+\bm{\gamma}+\bm{\varepsilon}$. \textbf{ii)} Target: The primary goal of the original knockoffs method is to select a subset of $\bm{\beta}$ or columns of $\bm{x}$ for feature selection, identifying patterns that genuinely impact the response variables.
+In contrast, Knockoffs-SPR focuses on sample selection, aiming to choose a subset of rows from the $\gamma$ matrix among all available training data. \textbf{iii)} Focused Problem: The original knockoff method aims to control false-positive selections of non-zero $\bm{\beta}$, akin to controlling type I errors.
+Knockoffs-SPR, on the other hand, targets the control of false-selections of zero $\bm{\gamma}$, analogous to controlling type II errors. \textbf{iv)} Construction of Filters: In the original knockoffs method, a knockoff copy $\tilde{\bm{X}}$ of the design matrix $\bm{X}$ is constructed to replicate its correlation structure.
+In the case of Knockoffs-SPR, a ``knockoff'' copy of the label matrix $\bm{Y}$ is created by permuting the indices of the $1$s in each row.
 Equipped with a calibrated data-partitioning strategy, our method can control the FER under any desired level.